What Makes a Good Student Credit Card?

 But how do you build credit history as a college student?
 A student credit card is a great first step.
 It’s a credit card that’s tailored to first-time cardholders who don’t have a long (or any) credit history.
-Some student credit cards, like Discover it® Student Cash Back or Discover it® Student Chrome, offer extra reminders and resources to help you build smart credit habits.
-A student credit card will kick off your credit history and, if used responsibly, can help you get you on the right path.
+Some student credit cards, like Discover it® Student Cash Back or Discover it® Student Chrome, offer spending and security alerts to help you manage your credit card account.
+Student credit cards can kick off your credit history and, if used responsibly, can help you get you on the right path.

 Learn how to manage your finances

 Student credit cards often have low credit limits, which can act as a guardrail as you learn how to manage credit as a student.
 Student cards are also frequently accompanied by tools and resources that can help you build good credit habits too.
-The Discover it® Student Chrome credit card, for example, can help you track spending and pay bills on time through the accompanying mobile app.
+With the Discover it® Student Chrome credit card and accompanying mobile app for example, you can track spending and manage payments, mobile alerts, and rewards.
 With a student credit card, the goal is to build a foundation of borrowing and repaying in a responsible way, not overspend just because you can.